nepalirakesh/BlogPost/README.md

         DB_USERNAME= "Your username" or by default it is **root** DB_PASSWORD= "Your password"

-- Run the migrations to make required tables(authors,posts,categories,tags,post_tag) on database :
+- Run the migrations to make required tables on database :

        php artisan migrate